-COVID-19: PSU has been working diligently to address the health, safety, and well-being of the entire community during the COVID-19 pandemic.
-Efforts are being made to provide an accurate, efficient flow of communication to students, staff and faculty.
+COVID-19: PSU has been working to address the health, safety, and well-being of the community during the COVID-19 pandemic.
+Efforts are made to provide an accurate flow of communication to students, staff and faculty.
 As questions and concerns arise, many campus resources are available.
 If you are ever unsure how to find a resource you need or want, explore the College of Liberal Arts and Sciences' website at pdx.edu/clas/covid-19-resources-for-students.
-Help is near.
 Reach out.